German invasion of Luxembourg: Invasion

 The German invasion began at 04:35 when the 1st, 2nd, and 10th Panzer Divisions crossed the border at Wallendorf-Pont, Vianden, and Echternach respectively.
 Wooden ramps were used to cross over the Schuster Line's tank traps.
 Fire was exchanged, but the Germans did not encounter any significant resistance except for some bridges destroyed and some land mines since the majority of the Luxembourgish Volunteer Corps stayed in their barracks.
 The border was defended only by soldiers who had volunteered for guard duty and gendarmes.
-A handful of Germans secured the bridge at Wormeldange and captured the two customs officers there, who had demanded that they halt but refrained from opening fire.
+A handful of Germans secured the Moselle bridge at Wormeldange and captured the two customs officers there, who had demanded that they halt but refrained from opening fire.
 The partly demolished bridge over the Sauer at Echternach was quickly repaired by engineers of the Großdeutschland regiment, allowing the passage of the 10th Panzer Division.
 Planes flew overhead, heading for Belgium and France, though some stopped and landed troops within the country.

 Captain Archen repeatedly alerted his superiors at Longwy of the invasion, but his reports never reached the 3rd Army at Metz.
 General Charles Condé, the army's commander, was unclear about the situation and at 05:30 dispatched aerial reconnaissance units to investigate.
 At 06:00 the French 3rd Light Cavalry Division was ordered to intervene.

 Telephone and radio messages from the border posts to the Gendarmerie and Volunteer Corps headquarters informed the Luxembourgish government and Grand Ducal court of the invasion.
 Foreign Minister Joseph Bech, in the presence of Prime Minister Pierre Dupong, attempted to contact the German ambassador at the legation and at his private residence, but they were informed that he was present at neither.
 At 06:30 the majority of the government, including Dupong and Bech, evacuated the capital by motorcade to the border town of Esch.
 Bodson stayed behind at the Saint-Esprit Barracks to monitor the situation.
 In Esch a group of 125 German special operations troops had landed by Fieseler Storch, with orders to hold the area until the main invasion force arrived.
 A gendarme confronted the soldiers and asked that they leave, but he was taken prisoner.
 The government motorcade encountered a roadblock at a crossroads manned by German units, and was forced to detour through the countryside to avoid capture.
 French Ambassador Jean Tripier followed the government party but was stopped by the Germans and forced to return to the capital.
 Belgian Ambassador Kervyn de Meerendré was also stopped by German soldiers at the border and ordered to turn back, as was the Luxembourgish Minister of Education, Nicolas Margue, who had attempted to escape by taxi.
 Bodson later fled the capital and, having learned many of the secondary roads by memory, was able to avoid German roadblocks and navigate his way to France.